MeVitae/redis-work-queue/README.md

 *Python: [`WorkQueue.complete`](#), Rust: [`WorkQueue::complete`](#), Go: [`WorkQueue.Complete`](#)*

-Complete marks a job as completed and removes it from the work queue.
-After `complete` has been called, no workers will receive this job again.
+Complete marks a job as completed and remove it from the work queue.
+After `complete` has been called (and returns `true`), no workers will receive this job again.

-`complete` returns a boolean indicating if this worker was the first worker to call `complete`.
-So, while `lease` might give the same job to multiple workers, `complete` will return `true` for only one worker.
+`complete` returns a boolean indicating if *the job has been removed* **and** *this worker was the first worker to call `complete`*.
+So, while lease might give the same job to multiple workers, complete will return `true` for only one worker.

 #### Storing the result